Rav Haim Lifshitz

 Go to Hebrew site

-Translated from Hebrew by S. NAthan
+Translated from Hebrew by Dr. Sara Nathan

 l'ilui nishmat Esther bat mordechai

-THE BOUNDARIES OF HUMAN REALITY ARE THREE-DIMENSIONAL - INCLUDING ALSO THE DIMENSION OF HEIGHT.
+THE BOUNDARIES OF HUMAN REALITY

-This explains the puzzling phenomenon of anti-Semitism as the lot and heritage of highly educated people, who supposedly cherish universal values, artists, thinkers, writers and poets whose creative works reveal a deep human insight into anyone created in God’s image – unless he is a Jew.
+This explains the puzzling phenomenon of anti-Semitism as the lot and heritage of highly educated people, who supposedly cherish universal values, including artists, thinkers, writers and poets whose creative works reveal a deep human insight into anyone created in God’s image – unless he is a Jew.

-It seems to me that Shakespeare is articulating this puzzlement in his play about Shylock, the Merchant of Venice, a play that on the surface seethes with incomparable anti-Semitic venom – of the type that characterizes all things ugly in the superficial stereotype that is devoid of even the most elementary dimension of humanness.
-Yet lo and behold, Shakespeare manages, by his ingenious analysis, to rise above the narrow and ugly track of the anti-Semitic stereotype, even in this most problematic of plays.
-The purpose of this play is to force the anti-Semite to confront a human view of things, which must struggle against the conspiracy to strip the Jew of the human/value-based dimension that characterizes him – in Shakespeare’s view of things – at least as much as it characterizes any other human creature.
+Merchant of Venice, a play that on the surface seethes with incomparably venomous anti-Semitism – of the type that characterizes all things ugly, using the most superficial stereotype that is devoid even of the barest, most elementary dimension of humanness.
+Yet lo and behold, Shakespeare manages by his ingenious analysis to rise above the narrow, ugly track of the anti-Semitic stereotype, even in this most problematic of plays.
+The purpose of this play is to force the anti-Semite to confront a human view of things, which will vie with the conspiracy to strip the Jew of his human/value-driven dimension, which characterizes him – in Shakespeare’s view of things – at least as much as it characterizes any other human creature.

 Glossary